ttulka/ddd-example-ecommerce-microservices/README.md

 Programming language is Java 12 with heavy use of Spring framework, Docker and Kubernetes.

-!!!
+## !!!
 WORK IN PROGRESS !!!

+Planed work:

+- External messaging with Redis :white_check_mark:
+- External database PostgreSQL :white_check_mark:
+- Maven to Gradle migration
+- Services to microservices with Spring Boot
+- Microservices as Docker images
+- Docker-Compose for local development
+- Integration tests module
+- Kubernetes cluster
+- Monitoring
+- Security

 ## Message Broker